stfc/PSyclone/doc/user_guide/transformations.rst

 OpenMP
 ------

 OpenMP is added to a code by using transformations.
-The three transformations currently supported allow the addition of an **OpenMP Parallel** directive, an **OpenMP Do** directive, an **OpenMP Single** directive and an **OpenMP Parallel Do** directive, respectively, to a code.
+The four transformations currently supported allow the addition of an **OpenMP Parallel** directive, an **OpenMP Do** directive, an **OpenMP Single** directive and an **OpenMP Parallel Do** directive, respectively, to a code.

-The generic versions of these three transformations (i.e. ones that theoretically work for all APIs) were given in the :ref:`sec_transformations_available` section.
+The generic versions of these four transformations (i.e. ones that theoretically work for all APIs) were given in the :ref:`sec_transformations_available` section.
 The API-specific versions of these transformations are described in the API-specific sections of